squitugua5821/Logseq/pages/Python.md

 	  ```
 		- Call timeit
 			- Specify number of loops `-n1000` = 1000 loops
-			- Use best of function within `timeit` to
+			- Use "best of" function within `timeit` to